asreview/template-extension-new-dataset/README.md

-Adding a dataset to ASReview is done by extending the [`BaseDataSet`](https://asreview.readthedocs.io/en/latest/reference.html#BaseDataSet) class, adding it to a dataset group and finally, adding it to ASReview.
+Adding a dataset to ASReview is done by extending the [`BaseDataSet`](https://asreview.readthedocs.io/en/latest/reference.html#BaseDataSet) class, adding it to a `BaseDataGroup` and finally, adding it to ASReview.
 To use this template, fork it and modify the following files:

 - A `BaseDataSet` object and a `BaseDataGroup` are defined in [`asreviewcontrib/dataset_name/your_dataset.py`](asreviewcontrib/dataset_name/your_dataset.py).
     Modify this file to add your own datasets.
+The `BaseDataSet` class should always be added to a `BaseDataGroup` object.

 - Adding your `BaseDataGroup` object to ASReview is done via the [`asreviewcontrib/dataset_name/__init__.py`](asreviewcontrib/dataset_name/__init__.py)